 2. We attack the most obvious buyers first.
 We research our buyer database, and the worldwide web, to come up with a list of prospects that would have the most to gain from acquiring your business, and approach them directly, on a highly confidential basis.

-3. We can back this up with directed advertising on the web on Lloyds site as well as up to 10 National and International sites, and in selected media, such as the Australian Financial Review, which, in our opinion, provide the most economical means of reaching the largest possible number of qualified buyers.
+3. We can back this up with directed marketing on the web on Lloyds site as well as up to 10 National and International sites, and in selected media, such as the Australian Financial Review, which, in our opinion, provide the most economical means of reaching the largest possible number of qualified buyers.

 This is what we call "Stage I", of the marketing plan, and in over 60% of cases, this strategy results in a buyer, usually within 6 months.

 If these efforts do not produce a buyer, then more drastic action is required, which we call Stage II.
 This would begin with a de-briefing, and a survey of the prospects approached, to find out what went wrong, and why they did not proceed to purchase.